Composting and Recycling

 - All types of plastic waste can be shredded and melted in an extruder to produce pellets that can then be moulded into useful goods like buckets, basins and pipes, as at this factory in Kathgodam.

-- Using waste plastic in road construction solves two problems simultaneously – it reduces pollution and increases the durability and load-bearing capacity of roads.
+- In 2017-18, Green Hills collected 10 tonnes of plastic waste from Almora town.
+It was used to build five kilometres of road in Almora district, roads that remain in very good condition.
+Using waste plastic in road construction solves two problems simultaneously – it reduces pollution and increases the durability and load-bearing capacity of roads.
 This simple process has been applied with success in several States in the South.

-- A simple but much neglected solution to the problem of water scarcity that looms large in the not so distant future.
+- Rain water harvesting is a simple but much neglected solution to the problem of water scarcity.
+Rain water runoff from roofs should be collected in covered water tanks that allow circulation of air but no light.
+Light causes algae to grow.
+Rain water can be stored for a whole year without chemicals and used for washing and irrigation.
 This article in Hindi posted on the Swach Bharat Local Circle suggests ways in which the government and citizens can work together to make the best use of rainwater and recharge diminishing ground water.